View Document

 2. The team includes representatives from each partner and/or location at which the program/discipline is offered, and at least one active researcher.

-3. The program or discipline team should meet a minimum of twice per year, or as directed by the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent) or Dean/Head of School/Director of the owning school/industry cluster.
+3. The program or discipline team should meet a minimum of twice per year, or as directed by the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent) or Dean/Head of School/Cluster Director of the owning school/industry cluster.

 4. A smaller program or discipline team may be appropriate for programs with a small student cohort and/or volume of learning less than two years full-time equivalent, such as a graduate certificate.
 For these programs, the size and composition of the program/discipline team must be sufficient to address the educational, academic support, and administrative needs of student cohorts undertaking the program.